iCliniq Logo

 Welcome back to icliniq.com.

 The quotes you have sent talk about bacterial contamination leading to inappropriate antimicrobial therapy.
 They do not talk about having wrong results in counts or other biochemical values.
 So, unless the blood sample is taken for culture and you are suffering from high grade fever, the results should not vary even with inadequate cleaning.
-The only risk is an introduction of the infection into your body from skin.
+The only risk is the introduction of the infection into your body from skin.
 The most important and maybe a good thing is you had Clorox on your arm.
 One of the ingredients in Clorox bleach is sodium hypochlorite, which can kill bacteria.
 So, all the bacterias are killed due to Clorox and additional antiseptic procedure would also have been taken, so a double clean.
 There is no risk of bacterial contamination or introduction of infection into your body at present.
 Tests are not affected, not to worry.
 However, Clorox as such cannot be used as an antiseptic as it contains other chemicals too and could be toxic.
 Avoid direct skin exposure in future.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!